nachocaru/xaprb.com/content/blog/2008-05-14-mysql-free-software-but-not-open-source.md

   - MySQL
   - Open Source
 ---
-The title of [MySQL&#8217;s website][1] states that they are the world&#8217;s most popular open-source database.
+The title of [MySQL's website][1] states that they are the world's most popular open-source database.
 This is false; MySQL is not an open-source database.
 That assertion is a fact, not an opinion.

 MySQL is [Free Software][2], licensed under the GNU GPL.
-People frequently use the two phrases &#8220;Free Software&#8221; and &#8220;Open Source Software&#8221; as synonyms, but there are very large, very important differences.
+People frequently use the two phrases "Free Software" and "Open Source Software" as synonyms, but there are very large, very important differences.

 ### The difference between Free and Open Source

 Open Source is much more of a development methodology than a philosophical standpoint.
-The first thing on the [Open Source Initiative&#8217;s website][3] is this introduction:
+The first thing on the [Open Source Initiative's website][3] is this introduction:

 <blockquote cite="http://www.opensource.org/">
   <p>